 Eligible participants can join a Medicare drug plan when they first become eligible for Medicare and each year from October 15 through December 31.
 However, upon loss of coverage under Broward County’s plan due to termination or retirement, participants are eligible to join a Part D plan at that time using an Employer Group Special Enrollment Period.

-Contact Employee Benefit Services at firstname.lastname@example.org or 954-357-6700 for further information.
+Contact the Employee Benefit Services Section at Benefits@Broward.org or 954-357-6700 for further information.
 Eligible employees and dependents will receive a notice each year in November, or sooner, if this coverage through Broward County changes.
 For more information about Medicare prescription drug coverage, visit medicare.gov.

 NOTICE OF PRIVACY PRACTICES